qoherent/ria-hub-docs/docs/content/.Installation/from-binary.en-us.md

 YMMV and these scripts may need further improvement.

-## Running Gitea
+## Running RIA Hub

-After you complete the above steps, you can run Gitea two ways:
+After you complete the above steps, you can run RIA Hub two ways:

-### 1. Creating a service file to start Gitea automatically (recommended)
+### 1. Creating a service file to start RIA Hub automatically (recommended)

 See how to create [Linux service](installation/run-as-service-in-ubuntu.md)